MarekOnd/compressed-sensing-program/README.md

 # compressed-sensing-program

-Main program for mixing image magnitudes and angles after performing a Discrete Fourier transform is `main.ipynb`.
+A algorithm for blending images by interpolating between magnitudes and angles in the discrete Fourier transform of two images.

+Main script is in `main.ipynb`.

 Example result: